vpsfreecz/vpsadminos/docs/index.md

 - osctl/osctld (userspace tools bundled with vpsAdminOS)

-vpsAdminOS especially focuses on user namespaces (e.g. one namespace per container) and CGroups for resource management.
-One can set resource limits on single container or groups of containers, allowing for fine-grained control and resource sharing. *osctl*/*osctld* is an abstraction on top of LXC, managing system users, LXC homes, CGroups and system containers.
+vpsAdminOS especially focuses on user namespaces (e.g. one namespace per container) and cgroups for resource management.
+One can set resource limits on single container or groups of containers, allowing for fine-grained control and resource sharing. *osctl*/*osctld* is an abstraction on top of LXC, managing system users, LXC homes, cgroups and system containers.
 ZFS is currently the only supported file system, in which we have our custom patches for seamless integration with user namespaces, i.e. user/group id mapping on the file system level.